jpenalbae/retdec-node/README.md

 ######Features

-* Handles all the commonly used file formats (ELF, PE).
+* Handles all the commonly used file formats (ELF, PE, COFF).
 * Currently supports the Intel x86, ARM, MIPS, PIC32, and PowerPC architectures.
 * Can decompile to two output high-level languages: C and a Python-like language.
 * Compiler and packer detection.